semaphoreP/codeastro/index.md

 | Python Package Tutorials   | Debugging               | Code Documentation      | Parallel Programming          | Project Presentations |
 | Development Environments   |                         | Code Profiling          | Anti-Discriminatory Practices |        |

+### Logisitcal Details
+[A more detailed agenda and in-person logistical details are avilable here.](https://semaphorep.github.io/codeastro/details.html).
+Note that this year, some topics will be offered as optional sessions in the afternoons (CDT).

 Before the workshop starts, we ask all participants to setup their development environment based on these [installation instructions](https://github.com/semaphoreP/codeastro/blob/main/Day0/INSTALL.md) and provide us the secret code at the end (there will be a form to submit the code to).

 [This link](https://calendar.google.com/calendar/embed?height=600&amp;wkst=1&amp;bgcolor=%23ffffff&amp;ctz=America%2FLos_Angeles&amp;src=ZTExaWdnaGdncmU5a2FnaTg4bDM3Z2FkODhAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ&amp;color=%23009688&amp;title=Code%2FAstro) will be updated with a detailed schedule of classes and office hours.
-Local Northwestern logistics will also be released closer to the workshop.

-The Industry Panel Discussion on Friday will start at 9am and consist of three panelists who have done software development in both academia and industry.
-Bring any questions you want to ask them!

 ### Industry Panelists (still finalizing)
  - TBA